 - Glaucoma: Increased pressure in the eye, which is most often painless.
 Vision will be normal at first, but over time you can develop poor night vision, blind spots, and a loss of vision to either side.
 Some types of glaucoma can also happen suddenly, which is a medical emergency.

 - Diabetic eye disease.

-- Macular degeneration: loss of central vision, blurred vision (especially while reading), distorted vision (straight lines will appear to be wavy), and colors that look faded.
-The most common cause of blindness in people over age 60.
+- Macular degeneration: Loss of central vision, blurred vision (particularly while reading), distorted vision (straight lines will appear to be wavy), and colors that look faded.
+The most common cause of blindness in people over age 60 years.

 - Eye infection, inflammation, or injury

 - Floaters: Tiny particles drifting inside the eye, which may be a sign of retinal detachment.

 - Retinal detachment: Symptoms include floaters, sparks, or flashes of light in your vision, or a sensation of a shade or curtain hanging across part of your visual field.

 - Optic neuritis: Inflammation of the optic nerve from infection or multiple sclerosis.
 You may have pain when you move your eye or touch it through the eyelid.